This site was last modified: July 19 2020.

 We were lucky when we visited because the water flow in the rivers was at a 5 year high-- thanks to el nino.
 The Kings River flows through the canyon which is the second deepest canyon in the US.
 There is a lot of water flowing rapidly through the canyon.
 Obviously this is not a place to try white water kayaking.
 In fact you are not allowed to enter the river in the park.

 General Grant Grove

 General Grant Grove of giant sequoia trees is one of the major features of Kings Canyon National Park.
-The General Grant Grove was established as its own national park in 1890 to protect the General Grant Tree and other giant sequia trees.
-In 1940 congress created Kings Canyon National Park and incorporated General Grant National park into Kings Canyon National Park.
+The General Grant Grove was established as its own national park in 1890 to protect the General Grant Tree and other giant trees.
+1940 congress created Kings Canyon National Park and incorporated General Grant National park into Kings Canyon National Park.

 Trees in Grant Grove

-Grant Grove is an impressive collection of giant sequia trees.
+Grant Grove is an impressive collection of giant sequoia trees.
 The center piece of the grove is the General Grant Tree.
-The General Grant Tree is the second largest tree in the world, the General Sherman Tree in Sequia National Park is the largest.
+The General Grant Tree is the second largest tree in the world, the General Sherman Tree in Sequoia National Park is the largest.
 The Grant tree is about 1,600 years old.
 At one time it was thought to be over 2,000 years old but recent estimates give it an age of over 1,600 years.

 General Grant Tree

 Kings River flowing through Kings Canyon National Park